Quiet Biology

 A drug that lowers blood glucose does not necessarily change the insulin resistance, mitochondrial dysfunction, or chronic mTOR activation that is generating the elevated glucose.
 It modifies the output.
 The generating system continues.
 When the drug is withdrawn, the output returns because the system that produced it was never modified.

 The terrain layer — what the QB framework calls the structural layer — addresses precisely this question.
-It acts on the architecture of tissues and cellular populations that determines the baseline from which all signals emerge.
+It acts on the slowly changing biological infrastructure that determines the baseline from which all signals emerge.

 What the terrain layer acts on

-Structural modulation acts at the deepest level: the architecture of tissues and cellular populations.
+Structural modulation acts at this level: the slowly changing biological infrastructure that produces readouts.
 The specific targets within the QB framework are:

 These are not readouts.
-They are the structures that produce readouts.
+They are the slowly changing infrastructure that produces readouts.
 Changing them is slower, harder to measure, and more consequential than changing any single marker.

 The agents that work here